Porto Velho Rondonia, Brazil Travel Guide

 River outings and hiking: Drier season (June-Oct).
 Urban sightseeing: Drier season (less rain).

-Photography: Wet season for dramatic skies and lush landscapes.
+Photography: Wet season for spectacular skies and lush landscapes.

 Porto Velho's urban attractions remain comfortable year-round.
 However, the drier season offers less interruption from rain showers.
 For photography enthusiasts, the wet season frequently brings dramatic skies and lush green landscapes, offering unique photographic opportunities despite the rain.
-Sunsets across the Madeira River are spectacular in each of seasons.
+Sunsets over the Madeira River are spectacular in both seasons.

 Drier season (June-Oct) for stable levels.